A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Preliminaries

-The width of a tree decomposition is $\max_{i \in V(T)} |B_i|-1$.
+The width of a tree decomposition is $\max_{i \in V(T)} |B_i|-1$ and the treewidth of a graph $G$ is the minimum width of a tree decomposition of $G$.
 We will often abuse notation by talking about a bag $B_i$ instead of the node $i$.
-In our algorithm we usually treat a tree decomposition $T$ as rooted on some selected root node, whose bag is usually denoted with $W$.
-With respect to a root bag $W$, the \emph{home bag} $B_x$ of a vertex $x \in V(G)$ is the bag with $x \in B_x$ that is the closest to $W$ in $T$.
-Note that all bags containing $x$ are descendants of $B_x$ in $T$.
+We usually treat a tree decomposition $T$ as rooted at some selected root node, whose bag is usually denoted by $W$.
+With respect to the root bag $W$, the \emph{home bag} of a vertex $x \in V(G)$ is the bag containing $x$ that is the closest to the root $W$ among all bags containing $x$.
+Note that all bags containing $x$ are descendants of the home bag of $x$.

 We will use the following standard lemma implicitly throughout the paper. \begin{lemma} Let $T_1$, $T_2$ be subtrees of a tree decomposition $T$ of a graph $G$ that are separated by a node $i$ of $T$.
 The vertex sets $V_1 = \bigcup_{j \in V(T_1)} B_j$ and $V_2 = \bigcup_{j \in V(T_2)} B_j$ are separated by $B_i$ in $G$. \end{lemma}